HackerSmacker/BL3GenRandomizer/README.txt

 - These programs are not dynamically linked.
 You are not required to have libbl3mod or B3MT installed on your system.
 - This will eventually be merged into B3MT, when that releases in May.
+- Compiled with OpenWatcom because I don't want people to have to install those crazy VSC/C++ redists.